soheeparklee/soheeparklee.github.io/_posts/2024-4-10-Redis-implement.md

 ### 💡 Redis

-> open-source, in-memory data structure store that can be used as a database, cache, and message broker
+> in-memory data structure store that can be used as a database, cache, and message broker

 - caching, session management
 - save frequently used data in memory, to reduce the laod off the primary data storage.